Southern Alberta Institute of Technology: Athletics

 SAIT has been a member of the Alberta Colleges Athletic Conference since 1964.
 The SAIT Trojans are represented basketball, curling, soccer, cross country running, hockey and volleyball.
 All of SAIT's sports teams share the name Trojans.

 Recognition

 In 2021, SAIT's School of Business was one of three Canadian schools to make the top 100 of CEOWORLD Magazine's Best Business Schools in the World for 2021, SAIT ranked #52 overall.

 In 2021, CEOWORLD Magazine recognized SAIT as the number one hospitality school in Canada on its list of the world's Best Hospitality and Hotel Management Schools, ranking #19 overall.
 CEOWORLD also ranked the School of Hospitality and Tourism as Canada's number one culinary school in its inaugural ranking of the Best Culinary Schools in Canada.

+In 2023, SAIT climbs up from sixth place to fourth place into top five of the best research colleges in Canada, boosting Canada's global competitiveness in the scale of research information in the knowledge economy.